 “The idea is by training doctors in rural areas they are more likely to want to stay and practice in rural areas,” Ms Woodburn said.

 “It’s all about increasing our medical workforce for the future.”

-East Grampians Health Service chief executive Nick Bush said the feedback the health service has been getting about the program is that it gives the interns hands on opportunities, which they rarely get in a metro area.
+East Grampians Health Service chief executive Andrew Freeman said the feedback the health service has been getting about the program is that it gives the interns hands on opportunities, which they rarely get in a metro area.

-EGHS has been now been part of the intern program for four years.
+EGHS has been now been part of the intern program for five years.